Minors, Certificates, and Languages

 Gender issues continue to be at the forefront of culture, in the United States and around the world.
 A minor in women’s and gender studies will give you a look at the history, impact, and current issues of gender, complementing any major and adding value to your future career.

-Music for Social Change and Human Values
+Certificate in Music for Social Change and Human Values

 This certificate, offered in partnership with the People’s Music School, focuses on teaching youth to use bowed stringed instruments (violin, viola, cello, bass) through the El Sistema teaching model.